Signs of Mold Growth on Crawl Space Wood

 Visible Mold Appears Along Structural Load Points

-In these cases, early drying and moisture correction are essential.
-If mold growth is widespread, drying methods similar to those outlined in How to Dry Crawl Space Structural Wood may be necessary to remove embedded moisture before deterioration begins.
+When these areas show both mold and moisture, drying and repair decisions become more important.
+In some cases, methods similar to those outlined in How to Dry Crawl Space Structural Wood may be necessary to remove embedded moisture before deterioration begins.

 What Not to Do When You Find Mold-Like Growth